vynovikov/postParser/README.md

 #### Application

 Application uses several methods for dataPiece handling: Presence(), Dec(), Act(), RegisterBuffer(), BufferAdd().
 Some of these methods are interacting with store maps.
-They are executed by workers in concurrent way and need to be synchronized:
+They are executed by workers in concurrent way.
+Execution needs to be synchronized to avoid data race: